PartyDAO/party-protocol/docs/governance.md

         ```
     2. Either cancel or finalize the auction.
         - Cancel the auction if the auction was never bid on and `progressData.minExpiry` has passed.
 This will also return the NFT to the party.
 Proceed to 2.1.
         - Finalize the auction if someone has bid on it and the auction duration has passed.
 This will transfer the top bid amount (in ETH) to the Party.
-It is also possible someone else finalized the auction for us, in which case the Party already has the ETH and this step becomes a no-op. *The proposal will be complete at this point with no further steps.*
+It is also possible someone else finalized the auction already, in which case the Party already has the ETH and this step becomes a no-op. *The proposal will be complete at this point with no further steps.*
 2. If the proposal passed unanimously or if the `token` + `tokenId` is not precious:
     1. Grant OpenSea an allowance for the NFT and create a non-custodial OpenSea listing for the NFT with price `listPrice` + any extra `fees` that is valid for `duration` seconds.
         - This will emit the next `progressData`: